 Applying for a PhD?
 If you're thinking of applying for a PhD, and you have questions regarding Oxford/AIMS/VGG/Computer Vision research in general, please don't hesitate to get in contact even if you feel like your background isn't suitable (I definitely felt that way when I applied).
 I'll try to respond as soon as possible although it may take a day or two.

 14/07/2021: Our new paper, 'Self-Supervised Multi-Modal Alignment for Whole Body Medical Imaging' has been accepted to MICCAI 2021!
-Arxiv pre-print and code coming soon.
+See arXiv (code coming soon)

 22/04/2021: SpineNet Version 2 is now live!
 This software takes clinical spinal MRI scans as input and performs automatic vertebrae detection and labelling as well as radiological grading for a range of spinal diseases with accuracy comparable to clinical radiologists.
 Have a look at the online demo here.